 Contact the experienced California seat back failure lawyers of Bisnar Chase if you've been seriously injured in a seat-back failure crash.
-We've represented more than 10,000 clients and won over $300M in verdicts and settlements.
+We've represented more than 10,000 clients and won over $500 Million in verdicts and settlements.
 Bisnar Chase has pioneered the way for seat back failure cases and we may be able to help you too.
 Call 800-561-4887 for a free consultation with an experienced California auto defect lawyer that has tried these cases to victory.

 Did you know that some cars have front seats equivalent to the safety and structure of a flimsy beach chair?
 Our firm has extensive experience when it comes to handling these seat-back failure cases.